CoolPluginsTeam/LocoAI-Chrome-AI-Auto-Translator/readme.txt

 * One-click translation for all translatable strings, ensuring a quick and easy process.
 * Translate unlimited characters without any costs or API key requirements, with the ability to translate over 25000 characters in just 1 minute.
-* After translations, you can manually edit any translated string within Loco's built-in editor.

 ### Installation

-1. Install **LocoAI – Chrome AI Auto Translator** from the WordPress.org repository or by uploading the plugin zip file to the **/wp-content/plugins** directory.
+1. Download **LocoAI – Chrome AI Auto Translator** from the GitHub repository and place it inside your WordPress installation under: wp-content/plugins/locoai-chrome-ai-auto-translator/
 2. Activate the plugin through the **Plugins >> Installed Plugin** menu in WordPress.
 3. Edit any plugin or theme language file using Loco's built-in editor, where you will find an auto-translate button to quickly translate all translatable strings.